xen/flask-project-template/README.md

 - Simple setup `make setup && make run` which make local virtualenv isolated environment and doesn't trash your system python.
 - Contains `Dockerfile` that allows to setup full Linux environment on any host OS supported by Docker
 - Static files managed by `bower`.
 By default, templates use `Bootstrap` but don't force you to use this UI framework.
-- Have a working example of GitHub **OAuth authorization**, you only need to provide your own security and secret key (will work with example keys only on `127.0.0.1:5000`).
+- Have a working example of GitHub **OAuth authorization**, you only need to provide your security and secret key (will work with example keys only on `127.0.0.1:5000`).
 Allow user login/logout
 - **i18n** and **l10n** via integrated Babel support and `make` targets
 - User settings page with the ability to switch the site language
 - `Flask-FlatPages` support to simplify static pages management